Scaranman/Portfolio-Site/content/en/project/RCF/index.md

 - Sometimes you don't have as much information as you would like and just need to put something out.
   - If your client or boss does not like something, they will tell you and at least then you have something to go off of.
 - Sometimes communication breaks down between group members and certain tasks are not completed by other members when you need them too.
 If it's something that needs to be shown to a client or boss, sometimes you just need to step up and get something done.
-- Assign resposibilities as early as possible and have a structure.
+- Assign responsibilities  as early as possible and have a structure.
-  - In this project we assigned a lot of the design resposibilities on the fly which made communication difficult at times.
+  - In this project we assigned a lot of the design responsibilities  on the fly which made communication difficult at times.
-- Create a concrete and senseful asset library and communicate naming schemas early on.
+- Create a concrete and more comprehensive asset library and communicate naming schemas early on.
   - Asset creation was very messy from the start.
-Most of the assets were not set up properly and naming was inconsistant.
+Most of the assets were not set up properly and naming was inconsistent.
 All this needs to be talked about, communicated, and developed very early on as a team.